 - In One Piece Luffy does this a lot once Ace is captured The Paramount War is most significant; Despite running on borrowed time due to using Vigor hormones to overcome his exhaustion, he launches a full scale Foe-Tossing Charge to get to the Execution platform.
 Mooks aside, he faces off against some of the most powerful characters in the series in the process.

 - Neon Genesis Evangelion: The first series has this in spades, usually from Asuka Langley Soryu.
 The most prominent example is the fight with the angel Zeruel.
 Asuka first tries to More Dakka it down with just about every hand-held Eva weapon in the arsenal, to no effect.
-Then, in a fit of rage, she charges at it, only to have her Eva's arms ripped off.
-Blinded with both pain and rage, she makes a final charge only to have the angel tear Unit 02's head off, ending the fight.
+Then, in a pause after she empties her last pair of weapons at it, it slices her Eva's arms off.
+Blinded with both pain and rage, she makes a suicidal charge only to have the angel cut Unit 02's head off, ending the fight.

 - ''Rebuild of Evangelion".
 In the battle with Zeruel, the final angel of the movie Mari activates the Eva's Beast Mode, limiting her tactics to just charging forwards regardless of damage inflicted to her.
 This reaches its logical conclusion, when after both her hands are torn off and her torso is bleeding she charges at the angel in an attempt to bite off its AT Field.
 And it works.
 Kinda anyway.